rjpcasalino/blog_bt/pages/posts/2020-04-02-COVID-19_or:_How_I_Learned_to_Stop_Worrying_and_Love_The_Virus.md

 ---
-title: 'Using Pandas to Parse COVID-19 Data or: How I Learned to Stop Worrying and Love the Virus'
+title: 'Using Pandas or wget, sed, and awk to Parse COVID-19 Data or: How I Learned to Stop Worrying and Love the Virus'
 layout: post
 ---